Abdulali bey Amirjanov: Early years

-Amirjanov was born in Shaki, Azerbaijan.
+Amirjanov was born in Shaki, Russian Empire.
 He graduated from Alexander Pedagogical University in Tbilisi in 1888.
 He then worked as a teacher in Shaki and Lenkoran.
 Amirjanov was a member of Education Board of Nəşri-Maarif Education Society and chaired the Baku Muslim Charity Society Organization.

 Political career

-After establishment of the Azerbaijan Democratic Republic on May 28, 1918 Amirjanov was involved in political life of the country.
+After establishment of the Azerbaijan Democratic Republic on May 28, 1918, Amirjanov was involved in political life of the country.
 On June 17, 1918, when the second cabinet of Azerbaijan Democratic Republic convened, Amirjanov was appointed Minister of Finance and served in the position until October 6, when the cabinet went through reshuffling and he was appointed State Controller.
 He held the office until December 7, 1918.
 Elected to the Azerbaijani parliament as an independent deputy, Amirjanov was a member of the finance-budgetary and census commissions.
 In order to enhance trade relations with other countries, he co-founded Dəyanət company.
 During Turkish Army of Islam's march on Baku in September 1918, Amirjanov along with Behbudkhan Javanshir were in the frontlines when Ələt was taken.

-After takeover of Azerbaijan by Bolsheviks on April 28, 1920 Amirjanov immigrated to Turkey.
+After takeover of Azerbaijan by Bolsheviks on April 28, 1920, Amirjanov immigrated to Turkey.
 He died in Istanbul in 1948.